Joshua861/blog/content/posts/voynich-manuscript/index.md

 Over the years, many people have claimed to have deciphered the text, but none of these efforts have been successful so far.

-## Outro

-So that was the Voynich manuscript.
-I hope you found this interesting and learnt something.
-I've left links to all everything used in the description, and some things you should check out if you want to learn more.
-I'd especially recommend you read the Wikipedia article, as that's where i got most of the information for this video.

 ## Useful links

 [Wikipedia article](https://en.wikipedia.org/wiki/Voynich_manuscript?useskin=vector)<br>